DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 There are a number of syntaxes that get used for the groupby method when performing an aggregation.
 I suggest choosing a single syntax so that all of your code looks the same.

 Typically, when calling the groupby method, you will be performing an aggregation.
 This is the by far the most common scenario.
 When you are performing an aggregation during a groupby, there will always be three components:
-- Grouping column â€” Unique values form independent groups
+- Grouping column — Unique values form independent groups
-- Aggregating column â€” Column whose values will get aggregated; usually numeric
+- Aggregating column — Column whose values will get aggregated; usually numeric
-- Aggregating function â€” How the values will get aggregated (sum, min, max, mean, median, etcâ€¦)
+- Aggregating function — How the values will get aggregated (sum, min, max, mean, median, etc…)

 There are a few different syntaxes that Pandas allows to perform a groupby aggregation.
 The following is the one I use. df.groupby('grouping column').agg({'aggregating column': 'aggregating function'})